-The relationship between student and teacher is such an important one, and has only become more crucial through the global pandemic.
-It’s not just central to learning, it can also have long-lasting effects on academic and social development, wellbeing and students’ academic confidence.
+The relationship between student and teacher is such an important one and has only become more crucial since school shutdowns.
+Positive relationships are not just central to learning, they can also have long-lasting effects on academic outcomes, social development, student wellbeing and confidence.

 According to a 2014 study by McCormick and O’Connor, students who have strong, positive relationships with their teachers are more likely to reach higher levels of achievement compared to those who don’t.